olejorik/olejorik.github.io/content/post/using-forestry-to-manage-my-site.md

 This difference is minimal.
 It might be helpful for a company web-site, where the users should not bother about `git commit` _etc._

 I was not able to create a post as page bundle, maybe there should be some other template used, but I didn't find it.
+In addition, every time I press save draft, a new commit is created?
+This might make the repo history unreadable (in case anyone would ever want to read it).

 There is however one good thing---I can use Grammarly tool to check my English. :-)

+So my conclusion is -- it's a good tool, and because of Grammarly, I might use it from time to time for "postprocessing".